Gateway, Colorado: Climate

 According to the Köppen Climate Classification system, Gateway has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Gateway was 106 F on August 12, 1958, July 12, 1959, July 13, 1971, and July 9–10, 2021, while the coldest temperature recorded was -28 F on January 13, 1963.

 Arts and culture

 Gateway is home to the Gateway Canyons Resort and Auto Museum.
-Established by Discovery Channel founder John S. Hendricks, this resort claims to blend in naturally to the landscape that surrounds it.
+Established by Discovery Channel founder John S. Hendricks.

 Tourists may enjoy kayaking, off-road tours, guided fly-fishing, horseback riding, air tours and more at the Gateway Canyons Resort.
 To the north lies the Palisade, a three-mile (4.8-km) long butte.

-Gateway Canyons resort is host to several foot races each year and a large bike race that attracts some of the best riders from around the country.